Virtual PBX Phone Systems: The Guide to Getting Started

 Centralized Account Management for Distributed Offices

-One virtual office phone system can be used for multiple different locations.
+One virtual office phone system can be used for multiple different locations and remote workers.
 This allows administrators to manage business phone numbers for distributed offices under one account.
 A single phone number can even be used for multiple locations.
 Local and toll free phone numbers can be used from anywhere, allowing global organizations to have a local presence in any city or country.

 Unified Communication Capabilities